Person looking at an MRI image of the brain on a computer monitor. Unveiling the mysteries of Alzheimer's disease with magnetic resonance imaging

 About Dr. Jack

-Clifford R. Jack, Jr., M.D. is the founder of the Aging and Dementia Imaging Research (ADIR) Laboratory.
-Dr. Jack is a radiologist in the Department of Radiology and is a professor of diagnostic radiology at the Mayo Clinic College of Medicine and Science, Rochester, Minnesota.
+Clifford R. Jack Jr., M.D., is the founder of the Aging and Dementia Imaging Research (ADIR) Laboratory.
+Dr. Jack is a diagnostic radiologist in the Department of Radiology and is a professor of radiology at Mayo Clinic College of Medicine and Science.
 His research interests include using imaging to identify pathological processes that occur in the living person prior to cognitive aging and dementia.
 His lab also seeks to help investigators develop treatments for these diseases before clinical symptoms occur.
-Dr. Jack is also focused on developing and validating tests for accurate diagnosis of Alzheimer's disease and related dementias and developing eventual interventions.
+Dr. Jack also is focused on developing and validating tests for accurate diagnosis of Alzheimer's disease and related dementias and developing eventual interventions.

 About Dr. Kantarci

-Kejal Kantarci, M.D., is a career scientist in the Department of Radiology and is a professor of diagnostic radiology at the Mayo Clinic College of Medicine and Science, Rochester, Minnesota.
+Kejal Kantarci, M.D., is a career scientist in the Department of Radiology and is a professor of radiology at Mayo Clinic College of Medicine and Science.
 The goal of Dr. Kantarci's research program is to apply advanced imaging technology to detect the evolution of dementia pathologies before they cause irreversible damage to the brain.
 She aims to develop valid imaging tools to detect the earliest dementia-related changes in the brain, which could allow for early intervention and prevention of dementia, in particular Lewy body dementia.
-Dr. Kantarci also has ongoing projects utilizing MRI and PET imaging to investigate the sex-specific dementia risk in women and how hormone therapies may modulate these risks.
+Dr. Kantarci also has ongoing projects using MRI and PET imaging to investigate the sex-specific dementia risk in women and how hormone therapies may modulate these risks.

 About Dr. Vemuri